salvatorecampagna/CarND/term1/project4_advanced_lane_detection/README.md

 ---

-The full code is included in the Jupyter Noteboon located at ./advanced_lane_detection.ipynb.
+The full code is included in the Jupyter Notebook located at `./advanced_lane_detection.ipynb`.

 ### Camera Calibration